 With Disney Plus we get 5,000 episodes of Disney Channel original series and 100 Disney Channel Original Movies on launch day.
 This will include the likes of Mickey

-Mouse Club House, Lizzie McGuire, Hannah Montana and High School Musical.
+Mouse Club House, Lizzie McGuire, Hannah Montana, and High School Musical.

 National Geographic will also home content on Disney plus.
 Upon launch, we’ll get 250 hours of premium National Geographic series and films.
-This includes academy award-winning documentary film “Free Solo”.
+This includes the academy award-winning documentary film “Free Solo”.
 National Geographic will also offer a brand-new exclusive series titled “The World According To Jeff Goldblum.”
 Jeff Goldblum was described as one of the most curious people you will ever meet and the series is set to be viewed through the prism of his always inquisitive and highly entertaining mind.

 Finally, a small spotlight was put on the Fox content that is expected to be available on launch which includes many of their family-friendly film titles.
 Including Bend It Like Beckham, Dr.